Terms and Conditions

 Invoices must be paid within the given payment period, stating the payment reference.
 The Easter Festival accepts the following credit cards (both online and at the Ticket Office): Mastercard, American Express, Diners Club, Visa and JCB.
 It is also possible to pay by bank transfer (with all transfer fees to be borne by the purchaser), or by cash on the spot in Salzburg using a debit-card terminal (e.g. with a Maestro Card).
 Payment at short notice before a performance is only possible using a credit card, cash or debit card.
 All prices are given in euros and include the statutory value added tax.

-Ticket orders and purchases are binding in every form.
+Ticket purchases are binding in every form.
+It is the client's responsibility to check the invoice before payment.
 Regrettably, it is impossible to reserve an option on tickets, nor is it possible to return or exchange tickets that have been ordered or purchased.
 An offer of tickets becomes binding only when it is actively accepted by the customer, and otherwise expires at the time specified.
 Tickets may be returned to be resold on a commission basis (without guarantee of sale), but only for sold-out performances or by Patrons; a commission of 10% of the ticket price will be charged.
 If the tickets in question are for seats that are situated directly next to each other for a performance, both tickets must be returned for sale on commission, given the COVID-19 safety regulations and the distance rules.
 To this end, the original entrance tickets must be submitted.

 It is the customer’s responsibility to check the details on the entrance tickets immediately after receipt.
 If any mistakes should be found, the Ticket Office must be contacted immediately.